jordicf/CPUPC/README.md

 A final step may use non-linear optimization to legalize locations and shapes such that module overlaps are eliminated.

-`FRAME` is designed in a modular way such that new stages can be inserted into the pipeline.
+`CPUPC` is designed in a modular way such that new stages can be inserted into the pipeline.
 These new stages can help smooth the jumps between different levels of abstractions and enable the interaction with the architect through the definition of physical constraints on the final floorplan.

-**Disclaimer**: `FRAME`is a framework in continuous evolution.
+**Disclaimer**: `CPUPC`is a framework in continuous evolution.
 The contents of this repository shows the current status of the development, with very limited documentation.
 The repository will be consolidated as the different tools are updated and completed.